tonsit/valheim-mods/Glutton/README.md

 ## Configuration
 Configuration may be done in game using: https://github.com/BepInEx/BepInEx.ConfigurationManager

-Make sure your inventory is open before opening ConfigurationManager to show tooltips on options.
+Make sure your inventory is open before opening ConfigurationManager to display tooltips on options when you mouse over them.

 You may also edit the config file manually.